Statutory Paternity Pay

 Choosing to take pay and leave

-Your employee has the right to choose when they want to take pay and leave within a set period.
+Your employee has the right to choose when they want to take pay and leave within a set period and they can take the 2 weeks separately if they choose.

 OSPP for birth should be taken: